mvpatel2000/TerroristTracker/README.md

 # TerroristTracker
 This software is a portion of the algorithm used for the research project I did with Nikhil Sardana.
 The uploaded code includes parts of the image recognition program and some overall evaluation networks, but is not complete as certain parts of the code will remain private.
+Some parts may be outdated.